-Aldx Investors Have Opportunity To Lead Aldeyra Therapeutics, Inc. Securities Fraud Lawsuit
+ALDX Investors Have Opportunity To Lead Aldeyra Therapeutics, Inc. Securities Fraud Lawsuit

-(MENAFN- PR Newswire) LOS ANGELES, Sept.
-14, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Aldeyra Therapeutics, Inc. ("Aldeyra" or the "Company") (NASDAQ: ALDX ).
+(MENAFN- PR Newswire) BENSALEM, Pa., Sept.
+19, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Aldeyra Therapeutics, Inc. ("Aldeyra" or the "Company") (NASDAQ: ALDX ).

 Class Period: March 17, 2022 – June 20, 2023